-Tatis hits another leadoff HR, Padres beat Rockies 9-3
+Tatis Jr. hits leadoff homer, Padres beat Rockies 9-3

 TRAINER’S ROOM

-Padres: Placed rookie LHP Adrian Morejon on the 10-day injured list, retroactive to Wednesday, with a left shoulder impingement, and reinstated LHP Jose Castillo from the 60-day IL.
+Padres: LHP reliever Jose Castillo, who came off the 60-day IL earlier in the day, lasted only four batters in the seventh before leaving with an undisclosed injury.
+He was looking at his left hand … Placed rookie LHP Adrian Morejon on the 10-day injured list, retroactive to Wednesday, with a left shoulder impingement, and reinstated LHP Jose Castillo from the 60-day IL.

 UP NEXT